Cray-HPE/canu/readme.md

 CANU can also generate switch config for all the switches on a network.

-In order to generate network config, a valid SHCD must be passed in and system variables must be read in from either CSI output or the SLS API.
+In order to generate network config, a valid SHCD or CCJ must be passed in and system variables must be read in from either CSI output or the SLS API.
 The instructions are exactly the same as the above **[Generate Switch Config](#generate-switch-config)** except there will not be a hostname and a folder must be specified for config output using the `--folder FOLDERNAME` flag.

+To generate switch config from a CCJ paddle run: `canu generate network config --csm 1.2 --ccj paddle.json --sls-file SLS_FILE --folder FOLDERNAME`

-To generate switch config run: `canu generate network config --csm 1.2 -a full --shcd FILENAME.xlsx --tabs 'INTER_SWITCH_LINKS,NON_COMPUTE_NODES,HARDWARE_MANAGEMENT,COMPUTE_NODES' --corners 'J14,T44,J14,T48,J14,T24,J14,T23' --sls-file SLS_FILE --folder FOLDERNAME`
+To generate switch config from SHCD run: `canu generate network config --csm 1.2 -a full --shcd FILENAME.xlsx --tabs 'INTER_SWITCH_LINKS,NON_COMPUTE_NODES,HARDWARE_MANAGEMENT,COMPUTE_NODES' --corners 'J14,T44,J14,T48,J14,T24,J14,T23' --sls-file SLS_FILE --folder FOLDERNAME`

 ```bash
 $ canu generate network config --csm 1.2 -a full --shcd FILENAME.xlsx --tabs INTER_SWITCH_LINKS,NON_COMPUTE_NODES,HARDWARE_MANAGEMENT,COMPUTE_NODES --corners J14,T44,J14,T48,J14,T24,J14,T23 --sls-file SLS_FILE --folder switch_config